Topic: 2nd Principle - Be kind in all you do

 A humorous and informative look at the peculiar relationship between 420 friendly, humanist values, and what you always wanted to know about cannabis but were afraid to ask.

-As Unitarian Universalists, we affirm the inherent worth and dignity of every person and the free … read more.
+As Unitarian Universalists, we affirm the inherent worth and dignity of … read more.

 As Unitarian Universalists, our 2nd Principle affirms “justice, equity and compassion in human relations.”
 How did these three important concepts get into one principle, how are they interrelated and how should they influence our daily lives?